jarvis394/geekr/README.md

 - Mobile friendly
 - Coded with React, TypeScript and Redux

+## Docs

+Click [here](https://jarvis394.gitbook.io/habra) to view docs on GitBook.

 ## Contribution
 Feel free to contribute as `habra.` is open-sourced!
-If you want more contributing information, visit [the page]() about self-hosting.
+If you want more contributing information, visit [the page](https://jarvis394.gitbook.io/habra/self-host/cloning-and-installation) about self-hosting.

 ## Author